awsdocs/amazon-lex-developer-guide/doc_source/gs-bp-cleaning-up.md

 1. To delete the slot type, choose **Delete**, and then choose **Continue** in the confirmation dialog box\.

-You have removed all of the resources that you created and cleaned up your account\.
+You have removed all of the Amazon Lex resources that you created and cleaned up your account\.
+If desired, you can use the [Lambda console](https://console.aws.amazon.com/lambda) to delete the Lambda function used in this exercise\.